English Courses at Bethany

 - ENGL 230 – Introduction to Contemporary Literature3 cr.

-- Students read and examine fiction, poetry, and creative nonfiction from the contemporary era.
-Emphasis is placed on concerns, questions, and aesthetic sensibilities that help define …
+- Students read and examine literature from the contemporary era.
+Emphasis is placed on concerns, questions, and aesthetic sensibilities that help define and explain recent literature, …

 - ENGL 302 – Adv English Practicum, LiteraryMagazine1 cr.